-While at Jive Software, she was responsible for building a developer community for Jive’s new Clearspace product line and managing the existing Ignite Realtime open source community.
+While Director of Developer Relations at Jive Software, she was responsible for building a developer community for Jive’s new Clearspace product line and managing the existing Ignite Realtime open source community.
 She was a co-founder and board member of Legion of Tech, a non-profit chartered with organizing free events for the Portland, Oregon technology community.
 As part of her work with Legion of Tech, Dawn was an organizer for Portland BarCamp, Ignite Portland and other events.
 She was also a co-founder and community evangelist for the location-based startup, Shizzow.
 Dawn holds an MBA from Ashland University and a bachelor’s degree in computer science from Kent State University.
-Dawn blogs about online communities as the author of the Fast Wonder Blog, and she blogged for GigaOM’s WebWorkerDaily for a few years.
+Dawn blogs about open source, DevOps, and online communities on The New Stack and Linux.com.
+Previously she blogged for GigaOM’s WebWorkerDaily for a few years.
 She is the author of the books, What Dawn Eats: Vegan Food That Isn’t Weird and Companies and Communities: Participating without being sleazy.

-You can read Dawn’s Fast Wonder Blog to learn more about her ideas, and you can find links to Dawn’s many projects and accomplishments below.
+You can read Dawn’s content on Fast Wonder to learn more about her ideas, and you can find links to Dawn’s many projects and accomplishments below.

 Projects and Accomplishments

 Author of 2 Books: Paperback, PDF, and Kindle formats.

 - What Dawn Eats: Vegan food that isn’t weird